- 1 Types of Adjectives

-We have studied in the pronouns, that they are the words utilized for the modification of noun.
+We have studied pronouns, which are the words utilized for the modification of nouns.
 Similarly, interrogative adjectives are the words to transform nouns with the questions.

 If you want to ask a question or ask about a specific person, then the interrogative adjectives are used at that place.

 We have some examples for you.
 Let’s have a look at them: